ECB targets bundled-debt market to boost economy

 Draghi said the ECB council was unanimous that it would take further steps if it needed to - commonly accepted as code for QE.
 But that ultimate move remains a difficult one for the ECB to take, given stiff internal opposition.

-The euro gained against the dollar while euro zone bond yields rose as the ECB chief gave no hints of an imminent sovereign bond buying programme.
+The euro gained against the dollar while euro zone bond yields rose as the ECB chief gave no hints of an imminent sovereign bond buying program.

 Draghi faces opposition on a number of fronts.

-Bundesbank chief Jens Weidmann has already voiced doubts about the ABS purchase plan and his predecessor, Axel Weber, who resigned over an earlier ECB bond-buying programme, was strongly opposed.
+Bundesbank chief Jens Weidmann has already voiced doubts about the ABS purchase plan and his predecessor, Axel Weber, who resigned over an earlier ECB bond-buying program, was strongly opposed.

 Underscoring the sensitivity of the issue in Germany, Hans-Werner Sinn, the head of Germany's influential IFO economic research institute, attacked the ECB's new project.